sergeynordicresults/sergeynordicresults.github.io/china.md

+<sub>DISCLAIMER:</sub>

-<sub>DISCLAIMER: watching horror movies causes harm for a psyche and warps the fabric of reality</sub>
+<sub>1. watching horror movies causes harm for a psyche and warps the fabric of reality</sub>

 <sub>Knowing about ["Milgram experiment"](https://en.wikipedia.org/wiki/Milgram_experiment) is sufficient to understand the nature of humans</sub>

+<sub>2.
+I dont want to disgrace any people, I could be born in other country, but what is true - is true</sub>

 ____

 <table>